assamite/creamas/docs/source/overview.rst

 	# Create agent with address http://localhost:5555/1
 	a2 = CreativeAgent(env)

-Agents create artifacts in some domain(s) and evaluate them.
-They can also ask other agent's opinions about their own artifacts or other artifacts they have seen.
-This way, the agents can accumulate knowledge about other agents preferences, and start to prefer asking opinions from certain agents while avoiding others.
+The fundamental design principle guiding the development of Creamas is that each agent creates artifacts in some domain(s) and evaluates them.
+An agent can also ask other agent's opinions about their own artifacts or other artifacts they have seen.
+This allows the agent to accumulate knowledge about the preferences of other agents, which may alter the agent's own activity.

 .. code-block:: python